krummm/void-install-script/README.md

 ```
 # Config usage
 ```
-If you want to use the experimental config feature, run the installer with ./installer.sh /path/to/myconfig.sh Take a look at exampleconfig.sh for usage.
+If you want to use the config feature, run the installer with ./installer.sh /path/to/myconfig.sh Take a look at exampleconfig.sh for usage.
 ```

 # Notes
-Obviously, this is in no way officially supported nor should it be treated like such.
-Any issues with this install script should be filed here, do not bother
-anyone else with this.

-Make certain both script files are in the same directory before running installer.sh

-This installer will only setup disks with LVM
+This installer is not officially supported, if you run into any problems please file them on this github page.

 # TODO
 ```
-Add input validation and error checking to the scripts Add legacy boot support
+Add input validation and error checking to the scripts
 ```